-Whenever people mention traveling to Asia, they often mention the big threes: Japan, Korea, and China, but what about the small players like Taiwan?
-Taiwan is a small island in East Asia that is sometimes overlooked but shouldn’t be.
-It’s full of history, amazing sights and some of the best noodles I’ve had.
-Here is a compilation of my journey through the country, starting with what was my favorite spot, Jioufen.
+When people mention traveling to Asia, they often consider the big threes: Japan, Korea, and China, but what about the small players?
+Taiwan is a small island in East Asia that is sometimes overlooked but shouldn't be.
+It's full of history, amazing sights and some of the best noodles I've ever had.
+Here is a compilation of my journey through the country, starting with my favorite spot, Jioufen.

 Jioufen, also referred to as the "Santorini of Taiwan", is located in the Ruifang District.
 It's a train and bus ride away from Taipei, approximately 1.5 hours away, making it perfect for a day trip.
 I advise you to arrive in the afternoon so you can get a glimpse of the town at night.

-Once you get off the train station, there are lines of taxis parked on the side ready to take you to Jioufen.
-The buses can fill up quickly so if you’re willing to pay $6, take a cab and get to the village in 15 minutes.
+Get off the train station and find lines of taxis ready to take you to Jioufen.
+The buses can fill up quickly so if you're willing to pay $6, take a cab and get to the village in 15 minutes.